jess-compliance-dev/Jess-Movie-Database/README.md

 ## Project Purpose
 This project is designed as a learning tool for Python developers to practice:
-- CRD operations (Create, Read, Delete)
+* Handling local data storage with SQLite
-- Handling local data storage
+* Working with console-based user interfaces and menu-driven programs
-- Working with console-based user interfaces
+* Fetching and processing data from external APIs (OMDb API)
-- Implementing menu-driven programs
+* Generating dynamic HTML content for a simple website
-- Managing program state and data validation
+* Managing program state, data validation, and error handling
-- Practicing modular Python coding and clean structure
+* Practicing modular Python coding and clean, maintainable structure

 ## Setup
 Clone the repository and ensure Python is installed: